Skip to main content

 Tim Giles – Core Instructor

-Steve O’Connell – Core Instructor
+Destiny Strothers – Core Instructor

 Michael Osinski – Core Instructor

-(he/him) is back for his ninth summer at Cherubs, where he has directed thrice and taught acting, performance theory, and electives.
-He is a director, deviser, and educator from Syracuse, NY, with ties to Chicago and Philadelphia.
-He currently teaches at St. Lawrence University, where he has taught acting, theatre appreciation, and queer theatre and film, and where he will be directing The Laramie Project this fall.
+(he/him) Michael Osinski is returning for his tenth summer at Cherubs, where he has directed three times and taught acting, performance theory, directing, Viewpoints, and queer theatre.
+He is a director, deviser, and educator from Syracuse, New York, with ties to the Chicago and Philadelphia areas.
+He just finished three years as the Visiting Assistant Professor of Theatre & Performance at St. Lawrence University, where he directed The Laramie Project and taught acting, theatre appreciation, solo performance, and queer theatre and film.
 He has also taught at various universities in the Philadelphia/South Jersey area – Arcadia, Rowan, Rider, and Temple.
 His favorite directing credits include Red Lodge, Montana, a tribute to the work of David Lynch set in an abandoned school locker room (Philadelphia Fringe Festival); The Celebrity Guide to Mental Health and Wellness, an interactive shape-shifting self-help seminar (Philadelphia SoLow Fest); Moth by Declan Greene, a story about the aftermath of a school bullying incident (Azuka Theatre); and The Dollhouse Project, a devised 1950s-infused take on Ibsen’s classic play (Arcadia University).
-He is currently working on an interactive solo show about the state of higher ed in America.
+He is currently working on an interactive solo show about the state of higher ed in America (hopefully coming to a fringe festival near you).
 He is a graduate of the MFA Directing program at The Theatre School at DePaul University.
-You can learn more at www.Michael-Osinski.com.
+And he’s been co-producing a music podcast called This

 Iris Sowlat – Core Instructor